Neat-Community-API/.github/profile/README.md

 - **Submit Pull Requests** with detailed descriptions of what you've changed and why
 - **Participate in code reviews** constructively and respectfully

+> [!WARNING]
-⚠️ Security Reminder: Never include your API keys, Organization IDs, or other sensitive credentials in your code contributions.
+> Security Reminder: Never include your API keys, Organization IDs, or other sensitive credentials in your code contributions.
 Use environment variables, configuration files (added to .gitignore), or placeholder values in examples.

 ### 📦 Creating New Repositories
 When sharing your own projects: